Chat with us, powered by LiveChat

 It depends on where you go and what you know.
 There.
 That’s the utterly unhelpful short answer.

-But we can do better than that… Chances are you clicked through to this blog because you’re either a veggie, vegan, or you’re planning to travel with someone who is.
-Food is the fuel of travellers and it gives tourists a chance to literally sample the culture of the country they’re visiting.
+But we can do better than that… Chances are you clicked through to this blog because you’re either a veggie, or vegan, or you’re planning to travel with someone who is.
+Food is the fuel of travelers and it gives tourists a chance to literally sample the culture of the country they’re visiting.

 We hope this short guide emboldens and inspires veggies and vegans to visit Ireland.
 And if you’d like to travel with Overland, take a look at our small group tours of Ireland.